Mozo guides

 • Type of credit

-The idea is that, by taking into account a broader subset of data, a lender is now getting a more holistic, well-rounded idea of what you’re like as a borrower and therefore will able to offer you interest rates on credit that you genuinely deserve.
+The idea is that, by taking into account a broader subset of data, a lender is now getting a more holistic, well-rounded idea of what you’re like as a borrower and therefore will be able to offer you more relevant, tailored interest rates and deals.

-The move to a comprehensive credit reporting system is seen as the first big initial step towards an open banking system in Australia because it puts power back in the hands of consumers who have shown they’re responsible borrowers and the good news is that, it's already becoming a reality in Australia.
+The move to a comprehensive credit reporting system is the first significant step towards an open banking system in Australia because it puts power back in the hands of consumers.

 If comprehensive credit reporting is the first step, open banking is the complete marathon, but it’s still all about data - your data, actually.
 We’re talking transaction records, account balances, credit card usage and repayment history.
-Right now, under the old school banking system, this data technically belongs to and is collected by banks and financial institutions and only they get to decide who sees it.
-But, all of that is changing.
+Under the old school banking system, this data technically belongs to and is collected by banks and financial institutions and only they get to decide who sees it.
+However, that’s now changed.

 The infrastructure

-What an open banking system requires is for consumer data to be transferred from one bank to another (or a third party) instantly and in full, at your request.
-The technology required to do this is called an Application Programming Interface (API) and each bank will be responsible for building their own API.
-Once that’s done, these data-sharing mechanisms will be able to connect with one another and make up an open banking network that is capable of instantly sending and receiving consumer data.
+An open banking system requires consumer data to be transferred from one bank to another (or a third party) instantly and in full, at your request.
+Lender’s data-sharing mechanisms connect with one another to make up an open banking network that is capable of instantly sending and receiving consumer data.

 How did we get here - Australia’s open banking timeline

-You might have only really heard of the term ‘open banking’ over the past six months or so, but it’s an idea that we’ve been curious about in Australia for a few years now.
+You might have only recently heard of the term ‘open banking’, but it’s an idea that we’ve been curious about in Australia for many years now.
 For a full rundown of how we got to this point, check out the timeline below.

-• November, 2015: “Yep, customers definitely need access to their own data if they want to find the best deal.”
+• November 2015: “Customers need access to their own data to find the best deal.”
 The Harper Review into Competition Policy recommends that the Government find ways to improve individuals’ ability to access their own data so they can make better decisions when it comes to their money.

-• February, 2018: “This is what open banking should look like for us.”
-After three months of hard work, Scott Farrell delivers a 158 page report into open banking making a range of recommendations about the legislation, regulation, and security involved in open banking as well as calling on submissions from the players (banks, consumer bodies, fintechs) that are likely to be involved in the new banking scheme.
+• February 2018: “This is what open banking should look like for us.”
+After three months of hard work, Scott Farrell delivers a 158 page report into open banking , making a range of recommendations about the legislation, regulation, and security involved as well as calling on submissions from the players (banks, consumer bodies, fintechs) that are likely to be involved in the new banking scheme.

-• July, 2020: "We can share our data now!
+• July 2020: "We can share our data now!
 Well, some of us."
 On July 1, Consumer Data Right (CDR) goes live for major bank customers and accredited data recipients.
-However, data sharing is limited to certain prodcuts for the time being.
+However, data sharing is limited to certain products for the time being.

 The benefits of an open banking system

-With the big four banks soon forced to hand over consumer data, Australia is well on the way to adopting an open banking system in Australia, but what are the benefits you can expect as a consumer?
+Australia is well on the way to properly adopting a fully functional open banking system, but what are the advantages you can expect as a consumer?

 Personalised finance products

 One of the biggest consumer benefits that will accompany the open banking movement is the personalisation of your finance products.
-A small (but ever-growing) group of lenders, like peer-to-peer lender RateSetter, have been early adopters of comprehensive credit reporting practices and already offer personalised interest rates and loans to their customers, but this will become an even more prolific practice once an open banking network is up-and-running.
-While CCR practices will certainly apply to home loan, personal loan or credit card applications in the near future - meaning you’re able to nab more competitive interest rates if you’ve been a good borrower in the past - open banking could even extend personalised financial products extend to things like your everyday bank or savings accounts.
+A small (but ever-growing) group of lenders, like peer-to-peer lender RateSetter, have been early adopters of comprehensive credit reporting practices and already offer personalised interest rates and loans to their customers.

 Easier to apply, switch and save